AmnaMubarak/Mock_ML_Prediction/README.md

 - `env/`: Contains the Python virtual environment.
 - `dockerfile`: Contains instructions for building a Docker image of the application.
 - `docker-compose.yml`: Used for defining and running Docker applications.

+## Business Logic

+The application provides a machine learning prediction service with the following capabilities:

+- **Prediction Endpoints**: The API offers both synchronous and asynchronous prediction modes
+  - `POST /predictions/predict`: Submit input for prediction
+  - `GET /predictions/predict/{prediction_id}`: Retrieve results for asynchronous predictions

+- **Processing Queue**: Asynchronous predictions are managed through a background queue system
+  - Predictions are processed in the background while immediately returning a prediction ID
+  - Clients can check the status of predictions using the prediction ID

+- **Mock Model**: The service currently uses a mock model that:
+  - Simulates processing time (8-15 seconds)
+  - Returns randomized prediction results
+  - Demonstrates the asynchronous processing architecture

+- **Health Check**: A root endpoint (`/`) provides basic application health status

+This architecture allows for high throughput by processing prediction requests asynchronously, which is particularly valuable for ML models with longer inference times.

 ## Getting Started